First-Year Writing Seminar

 fulfilling the First-year writing seminar requirement

-- Students take the First-Year Writing Seminar in either winter or spring quarter of their first year.
-If a First-Year Writing Seminar is not completed with a grade of at least D by the end of spring quarter of the first year, the student should consult their College Adviser about an appropriate substitute.
+- Students should take the First-Year Writing Seminar in either winter or spring quarter of their first year.
+If a First-Year Writing Seminar is not completed with a grade of at least D by the end of spring quarter of the first year, the student plan to take English 105-0 or 205-0 as soon as possible as a substitute.

 NOTE: Students who started taking classes at Northwestern in Spring 2023 or earlier should refer to the First-Year Seminar page and the Writing Proficiency page.
 The information above pertains to students who start at Northwestern after Spring 2023.